For General Practitioners

 Complementing your General Practice and patients:

 As a Medical Deputizing Service we work to complement your General practice and patients by providing urgent after hours primary health care to patients in their home or at aged care facilities.
-This provides patients with 24 hour access to quality primary care linked to their doctor.
+This provides patients with 24 hour access to quality primary care when linked to their doctor.

 Sydney Medical Service Co-operative Ltd was formed in 1966 by the amalgamation of two existing services into one company; this subsequently became a Not-For-Profit Co-operative.
 It was one of the very first medical deputising services in Australia and the very first deputising service to be incorporated under the Co-operatives Act, New South Wales.